koepalex/neovim-config/Readme.md

 # neovim config

 This repository is for learning to configure neovim.
-The goal is to have and configuration with Language Server Protocol, debugging capabilities, test runner and spellchecker for `dotnet`, `golang` and `rust`.
+I would like to have an usable neovim configuration, that I can benchmark myself agains graphical editors like VsCode.
+The main driver to look into neovim was the need to extend the editor by my own.
+As target state I would like to have neovim with Language Server Protocol support, debugging- and refactoring-capabilities, test-runner as well as spellchecker.
+For my major programming languages (`dotnet`, `go` and `rust`).

 ## Structure